Dimash Qudaibergen: 2010–2014: Early career

-In December 2014, Kudaibergen was awarded a laureate of the State Youth Prize Daryn.
+As a teenager, Dimash also became involved in taekwondo and swimming.
+During this time he composed the music for two of his future hits, "Körkemim" (Көркемім) with lyrics written by his father and "Unforgettable Day" based on a poem by Baisengir.
+Dimash also recorded three music videos, two versions of Körkemim (2013, 2014) and "Daididau" (2014).

+In 2014, he graduated from the Zhubanov Music College in Aktobe and began his studies in Astana at the Kazakh National University of Arts at the faculty of "Pop Art".
+Dimash continued performing in public and even participated in a concert for the Day of Teacher.
+On 30 December 2014, he received an award from the Daryn State Youth Award.

 2015–2016: Slavianski Bazaar, international performances and Unforgettable Day Tour

-Following his graduation, Kudaibergen performed in various European and Asian countries.
+Following his graduation, Dimash performed in various European and Asian countries.
 In 2015, he was invited to participate at the Slavic Bazaar in Vitebsk, Belarus, an annual international contest for prominent singers, after one of the organizers had seen him perform live in Kazakhstan.
-Kudaibergen went on to win the Grand Prix on 13 July 2015, with a score of 175 points out of 180.
+Dimash went on to win the Grand Prix on 13 July 2015, with a score of 175 points out of 180.
 During the three days of the contest, he was the clear favorite of both the jury and audience.
 With his original renditions of the Kazakh folk song "Daididau", the Russian singer Alla Pugacheva's "Blizzard Again" (Опять Метель) and the French singer Daniel Balavoine's "SOS d'un terrien en détresse", he gained wide recognition from the jury and international media.
-Chairman of the jury, Polad Bülbüloğlu, stated that Kudaibergen possessed three voices in one: a low and medium voice, and altino, a rare voice, and that he used all of them professionally.
+Chairman of the jury, Polad Bülbüloğlu, stated that Dimash possessed three voices in one: a low and medium voice, and altino, a rare voice, and that he used all of them professionally.

-Upon winning Slavianski Bazaar, Kudaibergen regularly appeared in national TV shows and public events.
+Upon winning Slavianski Bazaar, Qudaibergen regularly appeared in national TV shows and public events.
 His guest performances included at Expo 2015 in Milan, Italy; at the theatrical show Mangilik El, dedicated to the 550th anniversary of the Kazakh Khanate; at the 2015 Eurasia International Film Festival in Almaty; and at an Astana Opera Concert that was attended by the Chinese President Xi Jinping.

-Kudaibergen released his second own composition "Unforgettable Day" in August 2015.
-In October 2015, Kudaibergen was selected to represent Kazakhstan at the 2015 ABU TV Song Festival in Istanbul, Turkey.
-Kudaibergen performed "Daididau", receiving a standing ovation.
-In November, Kudaibergen performed at the closing ceremony of Mary – Culture and Arts Capital of the Turkic World festival, in Turkmenistan.
+Dimash released his second own composition "Unforgettable Day" in August 2015.
+In October 2015, Qudaibergen was selected to represent Kazakhstan at the 2015 ABU TV Song Festival in Istanbul, Turkey.
+Dimash performed "Daididau", receiving a standing ovation.
+In November, Dimash performed at the closing ceremony of Mary – Culture and Arts Capital of the Turkic World festival, in Turkmenistan.